CAST-genomics/haptools/docs/commands/simgenotype.rst

 * ``--chroms`` - List of chromosomes to be simulated.
 The map file directory must contain the "chr<CHR>" where <CHR> is the chromosome identifier eg. 1,2,...,X
 * ``--seed`` - Seed for randomized calculations during simulation of breakpoints.
 [Optional]
 * ``--popsize`` - Population size for each generaetion that is sampled from to create our simulated samples.
 Default = max(10000, 10*samples) [Optional]
-* ``--ref_data`` - Input VCF or PGEN file used to simulate specifiic haplotypes for resulting samples
+* ``--ref_vcf`` - Input VCF or PGEN file used to simulate specifiic haplotypes for resulting samples
 * ``--sample_info`` - File used to map samples in ``REFVCF`` to populations found in ``MODELFILE``
 * ``--region`` - Limit the simulation to a region within a single chromosome.
 Overwrites chroms with the chrom listed in this region. eg 1:1-10000 [Optional]
 * ``--pop_field`` - Flag for ouputting population field in VCF output.
 Note this flag does not work when your output is in PGEN format.
 [Optional]